chndpreeti/Emotion-Detection-CNN/README.md

+# Introduction
+A python application that detects Face and classifies Emotions using deep convolution neural networks.
+The accuracy of detection and classification achieved by employing deep convolution neural networks.
+The application detects and classifies emotions in real-time.

 # Face-Emotion-Detection

 This project aims to classify the emotion on a person's face into one of seven categories, using deep convolutional neural networks.